ccani007/dissertationData/README.md

 **`data` Directory:** This directory contains the essential datasets used in the project.

+-   "clean_yrbs_2017.rda": The cleaned version of the 2017 data set, obtained after applying the data cleaning scripts
--   "cleaned2019.rda": The cleaned version of the 2019 data set, which will be generated after running the cleaning scripts.
+-   "clean_yrbs_2019.rda": The cleaned version of the 2019 data set, obtained after applying the data cleaning scripts.
--   "cleaned2021.rda": The cleaned version of the 2021 data set, obtained after applying the data cleaning scripts.
+-   "clean_yrbs_2021.rda": The cleaned version of the 2021 data set, obtained after applying the data cleaning scripts.
+-   "combinedYRBS.rds" The consolidated dataset, merging data from 2017, 2019, and 2021 while retaining only the variables that are common across all three datasets.
+-  "raw2017.rda" The unaltered dataset obtained directly from the CDC, without any preprocessing or modifications.
+-   "raw2019.rda" The unaltered dataset obtained directly from the CDC, without any preprocessing or modifications.
+-   "raw2021.rda" The unaltered dataset obtained directly from the CDC, without any preprocessing or modifications.

 **`inst` Directory:**

 "extData" Folder: